MaastrichtU-CDS/LinkedDicom/README.md

   the analysis is triggered in a separate thread.

 Options:
-  -o, --ontology-file TEXT    Location of ontology file to use for override.
+  -o, --ontology-file TEXT       Location of ontology file to use for
+                                 override.
   -s, --sparql-endpoint TEXT     SPARQL endpoint URL to post the resulting
                                  triples towards
+  -dvh, --dose-volume-histogram  Compute and store DVH for all available structures.
   --help                         Show this message and exit.
 ```

 By default, the UUID for the DICOM association is used as filename for the created local turtle file.